adellaira/Element-Eyes/index.md

 ### Features

- *   4 Elements to choose: Water, Fire, Air, Earth
+- 4 Elements to choose: Water, Fire, Air, Earth

- *   Each Elements has 5 upgrades:
+- Each Element has 5 upgrades:

-    Elemental, Alchemy, Equilibrium, Power, Special
+  * Elemental: Basic Fire Rate, upgrade it to increase the frequency.
+  * Alchemy: It gives a short period of invulnerability against several enemies.
+  * Equilibrium: Balance between offensive and defensive power.
+  * Power: Your Elemental Fire Rate becomes stronger and larger and piercing, useful with strong enemies.
+  * Special (Unique cool down ability of the Element):
+    Activate it with a double tap anywhere on the screen.

- *  Incremental Boss Fights and challenger levels
+- Incremental Boss Fights and 9 challenger levels.

- *  You can progress all 4 elements in parallel.
+- You can progress all the 4 elements in parallel.

+- Auto-Saving after starting a new planet and after having defeated a boss.

+- End game mode after the main story with increased difficulty

 ### Support or Contact